paps/dotfiles/README.md

 ### Network Manager

-The NetworkManager service is not enabled by default on Debian.
+The NetworkManager service is not enabled by default on Debian (?).
 Normally for normal desktop PCs this would not be needed as they just connect via their wired iface automatically, but it's great to have a graphical UI for controlling some network settings.

 In order to enable the NetworkManager service:
 * change `managed=false` to `managed=true` in `/etc/NetworkManager/NetworkManager.conf` to let it manage wired interfaces